Chart Color Schemes

 Seville Grove features high concentrations of family households, with a higher-than-average median household size

-Family households account for 79.9% of all households, including 42.6% couples with children, 20.6% couples without children, and 15.2% single parent families.
-Non-family households constitute the remaining 20.1%, with lone person households at 17.9% and group households comprising 2.2% of the total.
-The median household size is 3.0 people, which is larger than the Greater Perth average of 2.8.
+Family households constitute 79.9% of all households, including 42.6% couples with children, 20.6% couples without children, and 15.2% single parent families.
+Non-family households comprise the remaining 20.1%, with lone person households at 17.9% and group households making up 2.2%.
+The median household size is 3.0 people, larger than the Greater Perth average of 2.8.

 Frequently Asked Questions - Households